codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

 The Codefresh Admin Management panel provides all the options you need to set up accounts and users.

+Review the options available in [Admin Management](#quick-reference-admin-management-settings) and [Account management](#quick-reference-account-settings)

+OR

-Review the options available in [Admin Management](#quick-reference-admin-management-settings) and [Account management](#quick-reference-account-settings), or continue with the steps below to complete the setup for Codefresh on-premises for your organization:
+Continue with the steps below to complete the setup for Codefresh on-premises for your organization:
 1. Sign in to Codefresh
 1. Add a Codefresh account
 1. Invite a user to the Codefresh account